UPCOMING ASALH EVENTS

 2 events,

-Walking in the Steps of the Bookman
+Walking in the Steps of “The Bookman” in Washington DC

-Walking in the Steps of the Bookman
+Walking in the Steps of “The Bookman” in Washington DC

 A free walking tour from the Mary McLeod Bethune Council House NHS to the Carter G. Woodson Home NHS will be offered every Friday in February at 1:00 pm (February 7, 14, 21, and 28).